 - Role and powers of the bankruptcy trustee

 - Whether or not debts can be discharged

-Although bankruptcy law is covered in any ABA-approved paralegal program, a number of institutions also offer paralegal certificate programs in bankruptcy law that allow paralegals to gain advanced knowledge and competencies in this area.
+A number of institutions also offer paralegal certificate programs in bankruptcy law that allow more experienced paralegals to gain advanced knowledge and competencies in this area.